 Types of Fraternal Twins

-1. Sororal Twins: A girl and girl pairing of fraternal twins are called the sororal twins.
+1. Sororal Twins: A girl and girl pairing of fraternal twins are called sororal twins.
 This pairing is very rare.

-3. Heteropaternal Superfecundation: If a woman releases more than one egg during ovulation, it is possible for two eggs to get fertilized by different men.
+3. Heteropaternal Superfecundation: If a woman releases more than one egg during ovulation, it is possible for two eggs to get fertilised by different men.
 This can result in the twins having different fathers.

 4. Tetragametic Chimerism: When one of the zygotes out of the set of fraternal twins is absorbed into the other, resulting in a singular zygote, there will be one baby with two different strains of DNA.